 - cms.gov – The Mental Health Parity and Addiction Equity Act (MHPAEA)

-- medicaid.gov – Coverage and Delivery of Adult Substance Abuse Services in Medicaid Managed Care
+- medicaid.gov – Coverage and Delivery of Adult Substance Use Disorder Services in Medicaid Managed Care

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.